jeffreysorgen/golf-club-sensors/implementation.md

 #### For energy conservation:
 First, understand the orientation of the device.
-Then, make the device **beep** only when it identifies a _state change_ (for development purposes only).
-When the sensor identifies orientation is as if the club has been put back in the golf bag, then the device just uses one parameter in the accelerometer, `y < -.85` meaning club is in Resting state, and continues to check every second for a change with `delay(1000)`.
+When the sensor identifies its orientation is as if the club has been put back in the golf bag, then the device just uses one accelerometer parameter, `y < -.85`, meaning Resting state, and then continues to check every second for a change in state.
-BLE will remain engaged though.
+BLE will remain engaged.
+The connected smartphone device will **beep** only when it identifies a _state change_.
+This _beep_ at this point is just for development purposes, but is intended for future use elsewhere.

 ### Setting up the device:
 **These readings will determine the Ready or Resting state orientation**